zinzloun/sec_inter_itis_ggalilei/README.md

 - Open a command prompt inside the project root directory and execute the following command:

   		docker compose up --build

+### For XSS vulnerability
-- Visit the vulnerable app at: http://localhost:9000/xss.php
+- Visit the vulnerable page at: http://localhost:9000/xss.php

+### SQLi vulnerability
+- Initialize the SQLite db at: http://localhost:9000/initDB.php.
+You should get a response with "Done"
+- Visit the vulnerable page at: http://localhost:9000/sqlI.php

 ## Students
 1. Dario Collini